YahooArchive/mojito-cli-test/README.md

     --directory <path>
     -d <path>

+To run only a specific test or tests (option can be used multiple times):

+    --testname <yui module name>
+    -t <yui module name>

+Note, the YUI module name is the first parameter to YUI.add() in it's source definition.

+Run only the tests in the YUI module named "mod-a-tests":

+    $ mojito test app --testname mod-a-tests

+Run only the tests in the YUI modules named "mod-a-tests" and "mod-b-tests", in the mojit Foo:

+    $ mojito test mojit Foo --testname mod-a-tests --testname mod-b-tests

 To specify a temporary directory that will be used to copy instrumented code for code coverage, use the option below.
 By default, the system's default directory for temp files is used, as determined